 Today is the day — I'm finally sharing my honest review of the 5 cup KitchenAid cordless food processor.
-A bunch of you have asked for my thoughts on this, since I've previously reviewed KitchenAid's 3.5 cup mini food processor.
+This has been highly requested by The Practical Kitchen community, since I've previously reviewed KitchenAid's 3.5 cup corded mini food processor.

 But is the 5 cup KitchenAid cordless food processor right for you?
 Is it worth the cost (nearly 2x the cost of the 3.5 cup model)?